UWrc/UWrc.github.io/docs/glossary.md

 <a name="hpc" /> <br /><br /><br />

 [**HPC**](#hpc): High-Performance Computing or HPC is the integration of multiple servers (or nodes) together through a high-bandwidth and low-latency interconnect (sometimes called fabric).
 Traditional HPC scientific codes are typically programmed to take advantage of simultaneously running on several nodes and passing data between them over this fabric.
-However, in recent years most codes rely on the increasing number of CPU cores on a single node to scale instead (so called “embarrassingly parallel” jobs) as the programming overhead to make a code multi-node can be substantial.
+However, in recent years most codes rely on the increasing number of CPU cores on a single node to scale instead (so called “embarrassingly parallel” jobs) has the programming overhead to make a code multi-node can be substantial.

 <a name="idle" /> <br /><br /><br />

 [**Idle Resource**](#idle): A cluster resource is "idle" when it currently has no running jobs.
 Requested idle resources are not guaranteed.
-See more in depth information under **Compute > Using Idle Resources**.
+For more information see [**Compute > Using Idle Resources**](https://hyak.uw.edu/docs/compute/checkpoint).

 <a name="interactive" /> <br /><br /><br />

 [**Interactive Session**](#interactive): An interactive session on the cluster allows users to access a computing node in real time for tasks that require direct interaction, exploration, or debugging.
+Request an interactive job with the `salloc` command.

 <a name="module" /> <br /><br /><br />

 [**Module**](#module): Pieces of code that can be loaded or unloaded into the kernel that extend its functinality.
-See **Tools & Software > Modules** for specifics on how they work.
+See [**Tools & Software > Modules**](https://hyak.uw.edu/docs/tools/modules).

 <a name="node" /> <br /><br /><br />